FLEX-Community

 CommunityScenario_Component_Battery

-Battery capacity table (maps ID_Battery to capacity in Wh)
+Battery parameter table (maps ID_Battery to capacity and efficiency)

 Outputs